enfiskutensykkel/tcpstats/README.md

-calcloss
+tcpstats
 ========

-Calculate loss over time by looking at ACKed ranges.
-Group by TCP flow.
+Calculate various statistics for different TCP flows in a trace file.